FaktorDev/AutoBattler/README.md

 ### - :outbox_tray: **Battle API**: Players can use the API to conduct automated battles, which allows them to test different scenarios.

-### - :calling: **Play via Telegram**: The game supports the interface via Telegram bot, which provides players with a convenient way to interact with the game.

 # How to use it
 1. Copy the HTTPS link of the project.
 2. Open Visual Studio and clone the repository to your computer.